cyb3rxp/awesome-soc/README.md

 * Block an URL on SWG.
 * Block an email address (sender) on SEG.
 * Block an exe file (by hash) on endpoints (leveraging antimalware/EDR or AppLocker).
+* Block an exe file (by hash) on gateways and CASB: SWG, SEG, CASB.
 * Reset an AD account password.
 * Disable an AD account (both user and computer, since computer account disabling will block authentication with any AD account on the endpoint, thus preventing from lateral movement or priv escalation).
 * Report a (undetected) sample to security vendors, via email.
 Here are a few addresses, in case of: